aaronba/pnptest/readme.md

 GetSPOFile5.ps1
 ```

-Optional recurring run in the container:
+Optional recurring run in the container.
+Note that this example is only for testing and will run every minute:
 ```bash
 apt install cron
 cat >>/etc/cron.d/hello-cron <<EOF